WebAhead/learn-database-testing/README.md

 const initSQL = fs.readFileSync(initPath, "utf-8");
 ```

-Then we can write a function that uses the pool object to run the SQL query against the database:
+Then we can write a function that uses the pool object to run all SQL for building our database tables:

 ```js
 function build() {